shadone/unleash/docs/client-specification.md

     }
 ```

-A simple demo of the isEnable function in JavaScript-style (most implementation will probalby be more functional):
+A simple demo of the isEnable function in JavaScript-style (most implementation will probably be more functional):

 ```javascript
 function isEnabled(name, unleashContext = {}, defaultValue = false) {